manninenaj/HALO_lidar_toolbox/README.md

 # HALO_lidar_toolbox
 HALO Streamline Photonics Doppler lidar data postprocessing toolbox

-Please note that this toolbox is still in its development phase and errors mights pop up.
-You are more than welcome to suggest changes or additions in to the toolbox!
+This toolbox has been succesfully tested at several sites: Finnish Dopper lidar network site, ARM Dopper lidar network and campaign site, Jülich (Germany), Granada (Spain).
+However, please note that the toolbox is still in its development phase and errors mights occur.
+Let me know if that happens.
+You are also more than welcome to suggest changes or additions in to the toolbox!

+Antti Manninen
+University of Helsinki, Finland

+8 November 2018,
+Antti J Manninen
+University of Helsinki, Finland antti.j.manninen(at)helsinki.fi

 ----
 ### Sequence for processing HALO Doppler lidar data by using this toolbox: